Quadric rank loci on moduli of curves and K3 surfaces: The Petri divisor on the moduli space of curves

 4pt Assume the canonical curve $C\subseteq \PP^{g-1}$ lies on a rank $3$ quadric $Q$.
 Denote by $F:=C\cdot \mathrm{Sing}(Q)$, where $\mathrm{Sing}(Q)\cong \PP^{g-4}$.
 Then if $B$ is the pull back to $C$ of the unique ruling of $Q$, we obtain the relation $\omega_C=\OO_C(1)\cong B^{2}(F)$.
 Setting $A:=B(F)$, we obtain that $\mu(A)$ is not injective.

-3pt To conclude that $\mathcal{GP}_g$ is a divisor in $\cM_g$, we invoke the Gieseker-Petri Theorem, which asserts that the Petri map $\mu(A)$ is \emph{injective} for every line bundle $A$ on $C$, in particular for pencils. \end{proof}
+3pt To conclude that $\mathcal{GP}_g$ is a divisor in $\cM_g$, we invoke the Gieseker-Petri Theorem which asserts that the Petri map $\mu(A)$ is \emph{injective} for \emph{every} line bundle $A$ on a general curve $C$ of genus $g$. \end{proof}

 The divisor $\mathcal{GP}_g$ can be extended over $\mm_g$.
 Let $\pi:\mm_{g,1}\rightarrow \mm_g$ the universal curve of genus $g$.
 We denote by $\mathbb E:=\pi_*(\omega_{\pi})$ the Hodge bundle on $\mm_g$, having fibres $\mathbb E[C]:=H^0(C,\omega_C)$.
 Let $\mathbb F:=\pi_*(\omega_{\pi}^{\otimes 2})$.
 Both sheaves $\mathbb E$ and $\mathbb F$ are locally free over $\mm_g$ and denote by